AlobarQuest/ADAS/domains/profiles/web-app/Compiled Profile - heavy.md

   - Suggest and add missing tests where coverage is insufficient.
   - You may restructure tests (e.g., moving tests to correct folders, consolidating helpers) when it improves clarity and maintainability.
   - You may add `.local` testing rules (e.g., stricter coverage thresholds) and propose ADRs for major testing strategy changes.
-  - Avoid introducing flaky, environment-dependent tests without clear justification and mitigation.

 ---

 ## 3.6 Domain 07 — Workflow, Git, Code Review

 - **Structure of changes**
-  - Changes should be **small and focused** where possible, but Heavy Mode allows larger PRs when necessary for coherent architectural or security work.
+  - Prefer small, focused changes, but Heavy Mode allows larger PRs when necessary for coherent architectural or security work.
   - Group related changes logically; avoid mixing unrelated refactors and features.

-- **PR size expectations**
+- **PR size & content**
-  - Prefer multiple smaller PRs over one massive PR, unless a single atomic change is safer (e.g., security-critical refactor).
   - Each PR should have a clear purpose and scope.
+  - PR descriptions should summarize changes, link to ADRs/tickets, and note tests and impacts.

 - **Review behavior**
-  - Certain changes (security, architecture, major behavior changes) always require human review.
+  - Security, architecture, and major behavior changes always require human review.
   - CI must pass before merging, unless explicitly overridden and documented.

 - **Commit strategy**
   - Follow project’s branch naming conventions (e.g., `feature/...`, `bugfix/...`).
   - Use clear commit messages, optionally with tags (e.g., `[feat]`, `[fix]`).
-  - For projects at version ≥ 1.0, work must occur on branches, not direct commits to main.
+  - For projects at version ≥ 1.0, assume work occurs on branches, not direct commits to main.

 - **Mode differences (Heavy Mode)**
   - You may propose workflow improvements when: